-At the Raleigh House, our PTSD and addiction treatment program provides a safe container that helps you overcome drug addiction while healing from the emotional impact of PTSD.
+At the Raleigh House, our residential treatment center treats both PTSD and the addiction you are suffering from.
+We provide a safe environment that helps you overcome drug addiction while healing from the emotional impact of PTSD.
 We put a strong focus on therapies and education to establish coping skills and healthier mood regulation.

-If you or a loved one are suffering from PTSD and drug addiction, call The Raleigh House today at 720-891-4657 or contact us online to learn how our treatment programs can help you or someone you love get better.
+If you or a loved one are suffering and need residential treatment for complex PTSD and drug addiction, call The Raleigh House today at 720-891-4657 or contact us online to learn how we can help you or someone you love get better.